Skip shipping - tell your favorite store to stock our stuff by clicking here. Easy ordering through our distributor Fortune Fish & Gourmet!

 4 cups water

 1. Soak the beans in hot, boiling water for at least 1 hour or in room temperature water for 6 hours to overnight.
 Drain and discard the water.
-Two cups of beans soaked in boiling, hot water for 1 hour yield 3 3/4 cups - soak them 2 hours or more and you'll have 4 3/4 cups.
-Many recipes skip the soaking - and if you do, increase the cook time from 40 to 45 minutes.
-Or just soak for at least 10 minutes.
-Even a small amount of soaking gets rid of anti-nutrients naturally found in beans.
+Many recipes skip the soaking - and if you do, increase the cook time to 45 minutes.
+Keep in mind that soaking beans even just for 10 minutes removes naturally found anti-nutrients.
+Always discard this soaking water, which is different than the cooking water.

-2. To the inner pot of the Instant Pot, add the soaked beans, ½ the onion, ½ the garlic, ½ the jalapeno, the bay leaves, the salt, and the water.
+2. To the inner pot of the Instant Pot, add the soaked and drained beans, ½ the onion, ½ the garlic, ½ the jalapeno, the bay leaves, the salt, and the water.
 Stir.

 3. Lock the lid into place and make sure the pressure release valve is set to the sealing position (upwards).
 Press the PRESSURE COOK button and then press the PRESSURE LEVEL button until the panel reads HIGH.
 Adjust the cook time to 40 minutes.

 5. Replace the inner pot in the Instant Pot base.
 Select the SAUTE setting and adjust to NORMAL.
-When the indicator flashes HOT, add the oil.
-Once the oil is hot, add the bay leaves (it’s okay that they are a little wet) and the remaining onion, garlic, and jalapeno.
-Cook until browned, about 5 minutes, stirring and scraping the bottom.
+When the indicator flashes HOT, add the oil and the ghee.
+Once warm, add the bay leaves (it’s okay that they are a little wet) and the remaining onion, garlic, and jalapeno.
+Cook until brown, about 5 minutes, stirring and scraping the bottom.
 I like getting as much flavor out of my bay leaves as possible.
-The combination of oil and butter is a nice tip from my friend Stefanie S..

-6. Add the cooked beans back into the pot and with a potato masher or an immersion blender mash down.
+6. Add the cooked beans back into the pot and with a potato masher or an immersion blender mash them down.
 Add small amounts of the reserved cooking liquid to loosen the beans up until they are your desired consistency.
 I end up using about a ½ cup of cooking liquid.
 Press CANCEL when finished, remove and discard the bay leaves, garnish the beans with sliced jalapeno and onion and serve warm.
-Be sure to save the leftover liquid – I keep it in a recycled glass jar in the fridge.
-First, it’s delicious and could be a brothy soup on its own.
-It also comes in handy when you want to reheat the beans on the second or third day.
-Use this liquid to add moisture back into the beans, which will thicken up in the fridge.
 The beans will last in the fridge for about two weeks.
 They also freeze beautifully.

 Watch me make them!
-And please I KNOW the video gets wonky at the end.
+I KNOW the video gets wonky at the end.
 I need to work on my camera position.
 The i-phone goes from horizontal to vertical without any warning and it's driving me nuts.
 But, instead of holding myself back, I'm sharing what I have and just trying to improve it daily.
-I will fix it.
-Shout out to Stefanie S. - my dear friend who gave me the tip to add a mix of oil and butter.
-Love you, girl!
+Please head to my YouTube channel and subscribe so you never miss another video.

 BACKSTORY: I've been playing around with the best refried beans in my IP for some time.
 I started as I always do with a recipe in my all-time go-to Joy of Cooking.
 Though it's not Instant Pot, it does help me frame a recipe in my head.
 Also, I don't always love the ethnic recipes in here but again - for me it's a guide.
 In my version of this book that I've had since high school, it's on page 276.
 They make the refried beans recipe with black beans, which sure you can do but I wanted to use pinto.
 They also use canned - I wanted to use dried.
 And they saute just onion and garlic -- I decided to add jalapeno.
 Then, I look at Cooking With Your Instant Pot Mini by Heather Schlueter.
 The recipe is on page 42.
 I generally liked this recipe and it got me started, but what I didn't like was that it only uses 1 cup of beans (like most IP recipes), it uses way too much water (4 cups), and then it really does not tell you what to do with the extra water later -- do NOT throw it away.
 It's BEAN BROTH that can be used in all sorts of ways.
 Why do I want to share my backstory?
 So that you see the processes that I go through to truly perfect my versions of recipes AND so that you see the cookbooks I refer to in my own kitchen.
 While I typically don't cook from cookbook -- I often for recipes I'm unfamiliar with use them as guidelines.
 No one gets anywhere without standing on someone else's shoulders.
 Please support other authors as well and buy their books.
 I will only include titles that I find useful.
 And just because a recipe may not be perfect to my taste from a cookbook, I still think having the book as a guideline helps and make a huge difference.